yt-project/libyt/doc/example.md

 # Example

-The [`example`](https://github.com/yt-project/libyt/blob/main/example) demonstrates how to implement `libyt` in adaptive mesh refinement (AMR) grid simulation.
+The [`example`](https://github.com/yt-project/libyt/blob/main/example/amr-example/example.cpp) demonstrates how to implement `libyt` in an adaptive mesh refinement (AMR) grid simulation.
 The example has a set of pre-calculated data.
-It assigns the data to MPI processes randomly to simulate the actual code of having data distributed on different processes.
+It assigns the data to MPI processes randomly to simulate data distributed on different processes.
 (Though in real world, data won't distribute randomly.)

 The steps related to implementation of `libyt` is commented like this:
 ```c++